verilator/verilator/docs/guide/warnings.rst

    .. code-block::

-         %Warning-ENDLABEL: example.v:2:13: End label 'not_mine' does not match begin label 'mine'
+         %Error-ENDLABEL: example.v:2:13: End label 'not_mine' does not match begin label 'mine'

    To repair either fix the end label's name, or remove entirely.